codemagic-ci-cd/codemagic-docs/content/yaml-publishing/google-play.md

     # Optional boolean.
 Publish artifacts under a draft release.
     # Can not be used together with rollout_fraction.
 Defaults to false
     submit_as_draft: true

+    # Optional.
+Enable release to be promoted to another track in addition to where it is
+    # originally published.
+    release_promotion:

+      # Name of the track to which release is promoted.
+      track: internal

+      # Optional.
+Rollout fraction (set only if releasing to a fraction of users)
+      # value between (0, 1)
+      rollout_fraction: 0.25

+      # Optional boolean.
+Promote the release as draft.
+      # Can not be used together with rollout_fraction.
+Defaults to false
+      draft: true
 {{< /highlight >}}

 3. Codemagic enables you to automatically publish your app either to one of the tracks: